-- a.
-Withdrawal of attention: Attention given to inappropriate behaviour should be limited, whilst praising those around who are working and behaving appropriately. - b.
-Use of Communication Skills: Non-judgmental, unconditional responding can defuse a potentially volatile situation.
-Awareness of the young person's level of self-esteem will be invaluable here. - c.
-Distraction and Deflection: Timely physical presence of another adult to offer distraction with another activity or deflection from the difficulty can provide adequate diffusion of a problem. - d.
-Mild or more severe verbal reprimand: In most cases all that is required is a verbal reprimand.
-The student needs to be informed of what he/she has done wrong and what you expect him/her to do in the future. - e.
-Loss of Points: Points may be deducted from the student's point sheet for behaviour and work.
+- a) Withdrawal of attention: Attention given to inappropriate behaviour should be limited, whilst praising those around who are working and behaving appropriately. - b) Use of Communication Skills: Non-judgmental, unconditional responding can defuse a potentially volatile situation.
+Awareness of the young person's level of self-esteem will be invaluable here. - c) Distraction and Deflection: Timely physical presence of another adult to offer distraction with another activity or deflection from the difficulty can provide adequate diffusion of a problem. - d) Reminder of expectation: A gentle verbal reminder of the expectations of student behaviour may be sufficient for a student to self-regulate. - e) Mild or more severe verbal reprimand: In most cases all that is required is a verbal reprimand.
+The student needs to be informed of what he/she has done wrong and what you expect him/her to do in the future. - f) Loss of Points: Points may be deducted from the student's point sheet for behaviour and work.
 Consistency is vital as students can be misled and confused in their understanding of adult's boundaries and what they need to do to demonstrate they have achieved their targets.